hpi-swa-teaching/live-programming-systems/projects/elm-debugger/analysis.md

 ### Example Workflow
 >Description of the major workflow which illustrates all relevant "live programming" features.
 The workflow description should cover all major elements and interactions available.
 Augmented by annotated pictures and screencast.

-The setup for using the Elm debugger consists of three components.
- 1. A text editor for changing the source code of the observed Elm application.
- 2. A *livereload* server for automatically adapting changes in source code.
- 3. An Elm setup with modified debugging features.
- 4. A browser satisfying the following conditions:
-   1. The browser provides a *livereload* plug-in that listens to the *livereload* server and reloads the page if the *livereload* server notices a change in the observed files.
-   2. The browser shows the output of the Elm Reactor running the observed Elm application.
-This is usually served on `http://localhost:8000`.

-The browser then shows the Elm application with some additional UI elements for interacting with the debugger.
-This was already described in the section "About the System itself / Runtime Debugger".

 A usual interaction with the system is as follows:
  1. Edit source code using the text editor.